 Can I deduct student loan interest if I don’t Itemize?

 Yes.
 The student loan interest deduction is known as an “above the line” deduction.
 That means that all taxpayers can take the deduction, not just those who itemize.

-What happens if I make payments that were not required?
+What happens if I made payments that were not required?

 The important detail is the interest.
 Suppose you are in your 6-month grace period after graduation or on a forbearance.
 Payments that you make during this time could potentially be applied to your principal balance or towards interest.
 Payments applied towards interest, even if the payment wasn’t required, can be deducted.

 Why should I even worry about paying off my student loans if I can deduct the interest?

 The student loan interest deduction helps out some borrowers at tax time, but due to the many limitations that we have already described, borrowers can still take a beating on interest.

 Letting student loans linger just for a tax break would be like paying a dollar to get a quarter.
 Getting a quarter is good, but not if the cost is a dollar.